uw-maccosslab/uw-maccosslab.github.io/lab-internal/shared-values.md

 **Safe Reporting**
 - Lab members should feel empowered to report concerns about discrimination, harassment, or bias
-- Multiple reporting pathways are available: direct conversation with lab leadership, department channels, or university ombuds and Title IX offices
+- Multiple reporting pathways are available: direct conversation with lab leadership, department channels, or university ombuds
 - We commit to taking all concerns seriously and working toward resolution
 - We do not tolerate retaliation against those who raise concerns